Dexterity: 11 + 1

 Error: cannot store living organisms.

 Interesting.
 According to its description, Soul Eater was a ‘living weapon’.
 It didn’t intend to leave the dagger in there, but I wanted to see what would happen if I tried.
 As I removed Soul Eater and finalized my deposit, I had a sudden thought.
-What would happen, if I put a weapon inside with Dark Bond, then tried to teleport to it?
+What would happen, if I store a weapon with Dark Bond, then try teleporting to it?
 Chances were good that whoever had built this system had thought about backdoors like that, but it would still worth a shot later on.
 But only if I became really desperate.
 I didn’t survive up till now just to die from getting stuck in a dark box.

 “Well then, what else do we have here?”
 I said, turning back to the holographic screen.